Communication Lower Bounds of Bilinear Algorithms for Symmetric Tensor Contractions: Model of Execution and Costs

 \section{Model of Execution and Costs}

 We present lower bounds for communication between main memory and cache on a sequential computer as well as communication between computers in the parallel setting.
-A communication cost is associated with a schedule of an execution DAG (directed acyclic graph) of an algorithm.
+A communication cost is associated with a schedule of an execution DAG of an algorithm.
 In this section, we formally define execution DAGs for bilinear algorithms as well as how these executions are scheduled on sequential and parallel machine models.
-The cache size as well as the communication costs are implicitly parameterized by the tensor element size (all elements are assumed to be in the same ring $R$ and represented using a constant number of bits).
+The cache size and communication costs are implicitly parameterized by the tensor element size (all elements are assumed to be in the same ring $R$ and represented using a constant number of bits).